 Pozole is one of Mexico’s oldest soups or stews, said to date back to Aztec times.
 There are now a ton of different versions but old-school pozole rojo has a smoky red stock spiced with pureed chile peppers, slow cooked with pork and hominy (whole white corn kernels that have been acidified to soften and plump up the kernels).

-The hominy provides a soft chewy texture, the broth is complex and should include pork with bones in addition to some pork with fat.
+The broth is complex and should include pork with bones in addition to some pork with fat.
 For example the pork might include pigs’ feet, pork shanks and or pork shoulder.

 While the broth and hominy are the base of the soup, it is the garnishes that really bring pozole to life.
 Typically the soup is served in bowls at the table and additional plates are heaped with garnishes.
 Some say pozole is “all about the garnishes”.